 What Tie To Wear With Plain Shirts

 Along with raw denim and quality shoes, well-cut cotton shirts are one of the main workhorses of the male wardrobe.
-By default, every man should own three colours: white, sky blue and pink.
+By default, every man should own three colors: white, sky blue and pink.

 White shirts offer maximum versatility, serving as a blank canvas for almost any tie, be it a preppy stripe, tartan check or solid knitted version.
 It’s here that more characterful designs can be deployed without fear of putting a foot (or, rather, neck) wrong.